UrbanPistek/projects-monorepo/ml-onnx/articles/a1_tuning_and_onnx.md

 ## [6] Summary

-I hope this gives helpful insight into tuning existing models, then after training exporting to ONNX formating and seeing how to run a ONNX model in both python and rust for inference.
-I have already covered some of the benefits of using the ONNX runtime, but I have not elboarated on any benefits of using rust - that is something I'll dive into deeper detail for another article.
+I hope this gives helpful insight into tuning existing models, then after training exporting to ONNX formatting and seeing how to run a ONNX model in both python and rust for inference.
+I have already covered some of the benefits of using the ONNX runtime, but I have not elaborated on any benefits of using rust - that is something I'll dive into deeper detail for another article.
 In short, other then all the benefits you have heard with using Rust, here is a small practical example.

-Even though it is known that rust executables can be larger then other langauges - trading off a larger size for other benefits - we can check the size of the executable with: `ls -l target/release/onnx-inference`
+Even though it is known that rust executable can be larger then other languages - trading off a larger size for other benefits - we can check the size of the executable with: `ls -l target/release/onnx-inference`

 > -rwxrwxr-x 2 urban urban 37147936 Sep 17 07:28 target/release/onnx-inference

 Which is 37MB - already smaller then the `onnxruntime` python library just by itself; in this case the executable is all you need to run.
-So, there is a glimpsh into a aspect of the efficiencies you gain just right there.
+So, there is a glimpse into a aspect of the efficiencies you gain just right there.

 For performance & further efficiencies - that is another deep dive.